hashicorp/consul-k8s/charts/consul/README.md

 ---

  **We're looking for feedback on how folks are using Consul on Kubernetes.
 Please fill out our brief [survey](https://hashicorp.sjc1.qualtrics.com/jfe/form/SV_4MANbw1BUku7YhL)!**

- > **Warning**
- > Please read the following issue to learn more about upcoming breaking changes that will be implemented by Q4 2022 for the default deployment of Consul on Kubernetes: [Enabling of service mesh by default and disabling of node-level client agents from Consul Service Mesh on Kubernetes and Catalog Sync](https://github.com/hashicorp/consul-k8s/issues/1438)

 ## Overview